4lch4/Distractible-Leader/Episodes/S1E7 - Bob's Fridge.md

 host: 'Wade'
 presenters: ['Bob', 'Mark']
 winner: 'Bob'
-description: "Bob RAGES while telling a story about trying to get a new fridge installed."
+description: 'Bob RAGES while telling a story about trying to get a new fridge installed.'
 ---

 # Bob's Fridge